Building Stronger Universities Phase III (BSU3)

 - Sokoine University of Agriculture (Morogoro, Tanzania) [Project doc]

 - State University of Zanzibar (Zanzibar, Tanzania) [Project doc]

 The six partnerships are described in project documents prepared by the university consortia, and can be downloaded from the above mentioned links.

-Following the appropriation of the programme by Danish authorities, the partnerships will prepare detailed implementation plans, budgets and results framework.
-Implementation is planned to start October 2017 and last for four years.
+Following the appropriation of the programme by Danish authorities, the partnerships prepared detailed implementation plans, budgets and results framework.
+Implementation started October 2017 and last for four years.